DEEP2005ROY/100-Days-of-Python/README.md

 In this game, you control a turtle that wants to cross a busy road.
 The objective is to move the turtle safely to the other side while avoiding oncoming cars.
 As you progress, the game becomes more challenging with faster-moving cars.
 Use the Up arrow key to move the turtle upward and reach the finish line.
 But be careful—colliding with a car means game over!

+6.Price Tracker:
+This Python script tracks the price of a specified product on Amazon and sends an email alert if the price drops below a defined target.
+By utilizing web scraping with BeautifulSoup and automating email notifications with smtplib, users can stay informed about price changes without manually checking the product page.
+Ideal for bargain hunters and deal enthusiasts, this script requires a Gmail account for sending alerts and can be customized with user-specific details and target prices.

 ... and more to come!